How Long Do I Have to be Separated Before I Can Divorce?

 - That you have been separated for two years and you both consent to the divorce

 - That you have been separated for five years

 - That the other party has deserted you

-So you can proceed with a divorce on the basis of adultery or unreasonable behaviour, even if you are not actually separated, or if you have been separated for less than two years.
-This means that many couples find that they start divorce proceedings on the basis of unreasonable behaviour, even if they are still on very good terms, as this is the only option open to them if they do not want to wait two years.
+If you and your spouse are not yet separated or have been separated for less than two years, you will only be able to divorce on the basis of adultery or unreasonable behaviour.
+For this reason, many couples choose to start divorce proceedings on the basis of unreasonable behaviour, even if they are still on very good terms.
+This is because it is often the only option available if they do not want to wait two years.

 There have been growing calls in recent years to change this and remove the need to assign blame in divorce proceedings if a couple wishes to divorce without a period of separation.
 In September 2018, the UK Government confirmed plans to reform divorce law and bring in a 'no fault' option.
 The timeframe for these reforms has not yet been confirmed.
 In the meantime, the only option for couples to divorce without a period of separation is for one person to place blame on the other.

 While a period of separation may be a viable option for some couples, this won't necessarily be appropriate for everyone.
 There are implications to consider if you want to wait for two years to divorce as you will not be able to put a legally binding Financial Settlement in place in the meantime.

 Inevitably, having to place the blame for the breakdown of the relationship on one person can create animosity and tension in an otherwise amicable breakup.
 Our Divorce Solicitors understand how damaging this can be and we can provide advice and guidance on how best to manage this situation whilst remaining on good terms with your spouse.